gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 The `ProductRepository` should now have all the components, but we still need to tell spring how to connect to the database.
 For local development we will use the H2 in-memory database.
 When deploying this to OpenShift we are instead going to use the PostgreSQL database, which matches what we are using in production.

 The Spring Framework has a lot of sane defaults that can always seem magical sometimes, but basically all we have todo to setup the database driver is to provide some configuration values.
-Open ``src/main/resources/application-default.properties`` and add the following properties where the comment says "#TODO: Add database properties"
+Open ``src/main/resources/application-default.properties`` and add the following properties where the comment says "#TODO: Add database properties":
-Click to add it:

 ```java
 spring.datasource.url=jdbc:h2:mem:catalog;DB_CLOSE_ON_EXIT=FALSE